About the Expedition Fund

 Donate to the fund

 The Expedition Fund is financed directly from donations from Members and not from core subscriptions.
-When paying their subscription Members can make optional donations to the Fund.
-Make a donation to the Expedition Fund.
+It derives some income from a generous bequest from John Nankervis, who was an active supporter of the Fund and a prolific expedition climber from the 1970s to 2010s.
+Additionally Cactus Outdoor is a proud supporter of this fund via an annual donation.
+When paying their subscription Members can make donations to the Fund, or at any time through the online store: donate to the Expedition Fund.

 Applying for a Grant

-The Overseas Climbing Committee considers applications twice a year – applications must be submitted by either 31 January or 31 July.
+The Expedition Fund Committee considers applications twice a year – applications must be submitted by either 31 January or 31 July.
 Applications received outside these times will not be considered.
 Grants can not be made to expeditions that have already left the country.

 Conditions of Grants

 These vary but will always include the following: